bey-dev/bey-examples/livekit-agent/README.md

 If no `--avatar-id` is passed, the default avatar is used.

+**Note**: LiveKit code often require the latest Python package versions to function as expected.
+Keeping dependencies up to date is recommended.

 #### Client

 Use any LiveKit client with video support to start a call and interact with the avatar agent.